shabnam4477/revenue-prediction-mini-project/README.md

 ## Reports
 Find the full observation report in `reports/report.md`
 ## Logs
-Find the prediction result log in `debug.log`
+Find the prediction result log in `reports/debug.log`
 ## Notebooks
 Find the data analyse steps and results in `notebooks/Data_Analyse.ipynb`